 - How to get there: Catch a bus to Tepoztlan from Mexico Taxqueña station on the outskirts of the city.
 The bus drops you off a little out of town and it’s about a 15-minute walk to the center, but the scenery on the walk is insane.

-Tepoztlan, located just outside the large city of Cuernavaca, is yet another pueblo magico that many visit on day trips from Mexico City.
+Tepoztlan, located just outside the large city of Cuernavaca, is yet another magic towns that many visit on day trips from Mexico City.
 It’s reputed as the birthplace of Quetzalcoatl, the Aztec feathered serpent god.

 Tepoztlán’s most famous attraction is the Temple of Tepozteco.
 It sits on a clifftop in the Sierra de Tepoztlán that overlooking the city.
 The small and unassuming temple was built in homage to the Aztec god of pulque, Tepoztecatl.
 Pulque is Mexico’s oldest alcoholic beverage made from the pulp of cactus.
 The hike up to the temple is a proper workout, but the views from the top are definitely worth the climb.